Cannabis in Morocco: Internationalization

 In the 1960s and 1970s, an influx of young Western tourists had a profound effect on cannabis in Morocco.
 Prior to this, cannabis was produced in small quantities, and smoked as kief, female flowers (unpollinated) mixed with black tobacco.
 In response to massive demand from tourists and smugglers, Moroccan growers adopted larger-scale techniques to replace artisanal ones.
 While there are competing legends as to how hashish production was first introduced to Morocco, it is widely believed to have occurred during the peak period of Western tourist influence.
 On 24 January 2023, The National Agency for the Legalization of Activities Related to Cannabis launched a website, through which it will be possible to request licenses to practice activities related to cannabis.

+In 2024, Morocco began legal cannabis exports to Europe under a 2021 law allowing medical and industrial cannabis use, sparking substantial investment with around 200 active operators.
+During the second quarter, Morocco exported legally produced cannabis for the first time.
+This included 100 kg of resin, containing less than 1% THC (the compound responsible for psychotropic effects), sold for between 1,400 and 1,800 euros per kilogram, destined for Switzerland.
+Morocco's industry anticipated annual revenues of 400 to 600 million euros within four years, contingent on securing a 10% to 15% European market share.
+Moroccan firms like Bio Cannat have been reportedly processing cannabis for both export and local markets.
+Transitioning from illicit cultivation, Morocco has expanded legal cultivation areas to approximately 3,000 hectares, primarily in the northern Rif region.
+Challenges remain, including climate impacts and cost competitiveness versus European producers.

+L’Agence nationale de réglementation des activités relatives au cannabis (The National Agency for the Regulation of Cannabis Activities) has advocated against using imported seeds, which require more irrigation, and promotes the preservation of the national variety beldiya, an early local cannabis variety needing less water, with planting starting in February.
+Previously uncertified, its legal production was impossible until the passing of the 2021 law permitting medical and industrial cannabis use.